 Every person at some time in their life has a defining moment where the proverbial fork in the road is as real as a stomach cramp after a trip to McDonald’s.
-Personally, that moment came after I left a job in Chicago as the Vice President of Marketing for a multi-million dollar GPS fleet management business to move back to Southern California and develop my own vehicle management solutions company.
+Personally, that moment came after I left a job in Chicago as the Vice President of Marketing for a multi-million dollar GPS tracking system business to move back to Southern California and develop my own vehicle management solutions company.
 The only problem was the unsatisfied feeling and lack of fulfillment that engulfed my being in Chicago transitioned over with me when I launched my own business endeavor.
 Even though my business was financially profitable, it was a creative black hole where I traded my time for money.

 Always being a person who loved music and the arts, I was introduced to wedding photography through an ex-band mate from my younger days who developed impressive photography skills in his short time shooting.
 After assisting him on a couple weddings in the Temecula and Murrieta area, I was hooked on photography like a fat kid is hooked on fried pickles.
 In an effort to expand my knowledge of different wedding photographer’s styles, I began researching established wedding photographers throughout the Southern California area.
 That was when I came across a photographer based in Orange County named Amelia Lyon.